wgsl-tooling-wg/wesl-spec/README.md

-Stabilized features will be grouped in periodic releases with backwards compatibilty with the aim of nurturing an ecosystem of wgsl libraries.
+Stabilized features will be grouped in periodic releases with backwards compatibilty with the aim of nurturing an ecosystem of enhanced wgsl libraries.

 ## Filename extension

 Source files containing
+WESL files
-the community variant of wgsl-enhanced files should have the `.wesl` extension to distinguish them from vanilla W3C WGSL.
+should have the `.wesl` extension to distinguish them from vanilla W3C WGSL.